whitey-01/opinion-dynamic-simulator/README.md

       - a folder containing png's showing the evolution of the simulation (start-stage, 25%, 50%, 75%, final-stage) (stored in output/simulations/<SIMULATION_ID>/evolution_imgs)

   2. Performs multiple simulations on a fixed graph and configuration.
-Produces a list of Simulation objects that you can analyze.
+Produces an xml file containing the configuration, the rounds needed for each simulation and the average rounds.

 Opinion update rules available:
 - Majority-Dynamic (update opinion of agent A based on the most diffused one among its neighbours)
-- Voter-Model (update opinion of agent A by copying the opinion of a randomly selected neighbour) Utilities for creating different graph topologies (some of them are custom, some other are provided by graph_tool) such as k-clique and hypercubes.
+- Voter-Model (update opinion of agent A by copying the opinion of a randomly selected neighbour)